-This can happen through the power of committees.
-The more committees you create, the more opportunities residents have to pitch in.
-If you don’t already have committees that focus on architecture, security, social events and landscape, set them up now.
+You can engage homeowners and residents through the power of committees.
+The more committees you create, the more opportunities for residents to pitch in.
+Set them up if you don’t already have committees that focus on architecture, security, social events, and landscape.

 3. Respect final decisions.

 Resentment breeds discontent.
-It’s critical that your Committee and Board members are able to get behind final decisions – even if they had cast a dissenting vote.
-A unified Committee or Board is a healthy one.
+It’s critical that your committee and board members get behind final decisions – even if they cast a dissenting vote.
+A unified committee or board is a healthy one.